 Hi guys!
-The name's Tulio (yes, like the guy from Rio) Huggins, and I am navigating my first year at Dartmouth!
+The name's Tulio (yes, like the guy from Rio) Huggins, and I am a '23!
 I am from the beautiful state of Pennsylvania, where I have lived for the past couple of years.
-I hope to study either Government or History, but I'm open to other majors as well.
-In my free time, I love to hang out with friends at Christian Union, to paint, and to take pictures!
-Feel free to ask any questions you might have about Dartmouth.
+I am double majoring in History and English with a concentration in Creative Writing.
+In my free time, I love to hang out with friends at Dartmouth Apologia, my fraternity, and in Aquinas House!
+Feel free to ask any questions you might have.
 I hope that you all have a blessed day!

 This history class is dedicated to investigating the history behind current events.
 In this term, we looked at the history behind immigration, Silicon Valley, and affirmative action.
 And in the final weeks of the term, we were able to choose what we wanted to learn about, and we chose to look at the history of impeachment.
 It is a very cool class with great class discussions.
 I would highly recommend!